Berkeley Memorial

 The Berkeley Memorial stands in the centre of the Circus in Basseterre, Saint Kitts and Nevis.
 The memorial features a drinking fountain as well as a clock.
 There are four clock faces, each one facing one of the four streets leading to the Circus.
-It was built in honour of Thomas Berkeley Hardtman Berkeley, a former president of the General Legislative Council in the 1880s.
+It was built in honour of Thomas Berkeley.

 Architecture

-The structure contains a clock and a fountain and was designed and built by George Smith and Co. from Glasgow, Scotland.
+The structure contains a clock and a fountain.
+It was designed and built by George Smith and Co. from Glasgow, Scotland.
 The foundry produced two other similar structures, but only that of Saint-Christophe survived.